JAMSScheduler/slack_bot/README.md

 * Run Job [Job Name] - Will Submit a Job within JAMS
 * Find Job [Job Name] - Will locate all instances of a Job within JAMS
 * Get Failed Jobs - List all Failed Jobs actively in the Monitor
+* Update Variable [Variable Name] Value [New Value] - Updates a JAMS Variable to have a new value
 * Help - List help information